jessa-porifera/jessa-porifera/README.md

-- 👋 Hi, I’m Jessica Wang
+- Hi, I’m Jessica Wang!
+- I recently graduated with a MSc in Ecology from the University of Bern, Switzerland
-- 👀 I’m interested in all things data
+- 👀 I’m interested in all things data and looking to improve my coding skills and the reproducibility of R scripts
 - 📫 How to reach me: E-Mail wajessie[at]gmail.com

 <!---